alexcu2718/fdf/README.md

 //The code is explained better in the true function definition (this is crate agnostic)
 //This is the little-endian implementation, see crate for modified version for big-endian
-// Only used on Linux systems, OpenBSD/macos systems store the name length trivially. use fdf::find_zero_byte_u64; // a const SWAR function (SIMD within a register, so no architecture dependence. pub const unsafe fn dirent_const_time_strlen(dirent: *const libc::dirent64) -> usize {
+// Only used on Linux systems, OpenBSD/macos systems store the name length trivially. use fdf::find_zero_byte_u64; // a const SWAR function
+//(SIMD within a register, so no architecture dependence. pub const unsafe fn dirent_const_time_strlen(dirent: *const libc::dirent64) -> usize {
     const DIRENT_HEADER_START: usize = std::mem::offset_of!(libc::dirent64, d_name) + 1;
     let reclen = unsafe { (*dirent).d_reclen as usize };